-- (a) bind the Parties and their personal representatives - (b) cease to apply to any Party when he shall cease to be a beneficial holder of any Share in the Business - (c) cease to have effect on the dissolution or winding up (as appropriate) of the Business - (d) take effect only in compliance with and subject to the terms of the appropriate governing documents of the Business (i.e. Partnership Agreement, Members' Agreement or Memorandum and Articles) which shall take precedence over the terms hereof should there be any conflict between the two.
+- (a) bind the Parties - (b) cease to apply to any Party when he shall cease to be a beneficial holder of any capital or ordinary shares (as appropriate) in the Business - (c) cease to have effect on the dissolution or winding up (as appropriate) of the Business - (d) take effect only in compliance with and subject to the terms of the governing documents of the Business (i.e. Agreement, Members' Agreement or Memorandum and Articles as appropriate) which shall take precedence over the terms hereof should there be any conflict between the two.

-Page 4 of 5 of Draft Agreement.
+Page 5 of 6 of Draft Agreement.